| |

 5. Odéon Theatre: One of France’s six national theatres, Odéon Théâtre de l’Europe was built in 1782 and was the first monumental Parisian building dedicated to theatre.

-8. Saint Michel: The Saint Michel fountain is a popular tourist destination near the Notre-Dame cathedral.
+8. Saint Michel: The Saint Michel fountain is a popular tourist destination near Notre Dame Cathedral.
 It represents the struggle of Good against Evil through the slaying of the Devil by Archangel Michael.

 Jardin du Luxembourg-Palais du Luxembourg